Building at 8–22 Graves Avenue

 The Building at 8–22 Graves Avenue is a historic rowhouse just outside the downtown area of Northampton, Massachusetts.
 The Queen Anne style brick rowhouse was built in 1887 for Doctor Silas R. Cooley.
-The property is unusual because brick was not then a common building material for housing in the Connecticut River valley, and because the rowhouse style of construction was also rare in the area.
 The building was listed on the National Register of Historic Places in 1985.

 Description and history

 Graves Street is a dead-end residential street that parallels Bridge Street (Massachusetts Route 9) off Market Street just northeast of downtown Northampton from which it is separate by a railroad right-of-way.
 Number 8-22 is located on the north side.
 It consists of a row of eight residential units constructed in rowhouse fashion out of red brick.
 The units are arranged in pairs that are mirror images, with windows set in segmented arch openings, projecting window bays on the ground floor, and entrances sheltered by gabled porches.
 Each unit has a gable peak above it, in which is a round window.
 At the rear, each pair of units shares a projecting service ell.

 The rowhouses were built about 1887, during a major period of growth in the city.
 It was built on the former house lot of Elisha Graves, which was platted for subdivision in 1884, creating Graves Avenue.
 The first documented owner of the building was Silas Cooley, who became a major landowner in the region; this was one of his early acquisitions.
 Its early occupants were members of the city's growing working class, and included a photographer, milk contractor, and telegraph operator.